Your one-stop hub for everything you need to get started sewing this functional pattern

 So grab your notebook, your fabric, your pattern, and let’s dive in!

-Printing Your File Correctly
+Printing Your File at the Correct Size

-This is a project where the final size really matters because the pattern is designed to fit an A5 (6” x 8.5”) notebook.
+This is a project where the size really matters because the pattern is designed to fit an A5 (6” x 8.5”) notebook.
 If the template pieces are the wrong size, it's likely not going to fit!
 There is some tolerance built into the pattern, but things can get out of hand really fast if you’re not paying attention.

 Sewing success starts by making sure you’re printing at the correct size.